jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 ---
 title: Databases - Unavailable Alarm
 last_updated: July 29, 2016
-summary: "The Databases - Unavailable alarm becomes active when Spotlight on SQL Server detects that a SQL Server database is not available for reading.
+summary: "The Databases - Unavailable alarm becomes active when Spotlight Enterprise detects that a SQL Server database is not available for reading.
 Users attempting to access an unavailable database will receive an error message."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_alarm_databases_unavailable.html
 id: btnDatabasesNumber of Unavailable Databases.Alarm